My Barrow

 Whatever you're planting, you'll find some really useful tools in our Essential Tools collection: a planting line for perfect rows, planting rulers to get the right spacing, a dibblet to get the ideal depth, and lots more.

-While it feels great to be tending the plot again, do bear in mind, though, that February usually has some sharp frosts up its sleeve to catch us unawares, and crops sown outdoors will need protection under a cloche or cold frame.
+While it feels great to be tending the plot again, do bear in mind, though, that February usually has some sharp frosts up its sleeve to catch us unawares.
+Crops sown outdoors will need protection under a cloche or cold frame.
 It’s a month of obsessively checking the weather forecast – here’s a link, for a quick check now!

 Just as an aside, don’t forget to get some sweet peas started, too.
 An obelisk of these sweet-scented beauties will take up very little space on the veg plot, and will tempt all kinds of insect life to visit you and your crops, to carry out the all-important work of pollinating.
 And as a bonus, the flowers are really pretty, too!